sylwiazar/ProjectSQL/README.md

 ### Assumptions:
 - An office employee cannot make an offer to rent a particular apartment earlier than 2 months before the rental start date.
+- Offer and contract entries are added chronologically.
+That is for offers there is a correlation between offer date and offer ID, for contracts there is a correlation between rental start date and contract ID.

 ### Example usage scenarios:
 - An office worker searches for rental housing listings available in a particular city for a client who wants to rent an apartment.